Baneswar Saikia

-Born in Nagaon, on 8 October 1931, Baneswar Saikia (Assamese: বাণেশ্বৰ শইকীয়া) is an Indian communist politician.
+Baneswar Saikia (born 8 October 1931, Nagaon) is an Indian communist politician.
 He belongs to Revolutionary Communist Party of India.

+Career

 He joined the party in 1947, when he was in the eighth standard.
 Baneswar Saikia is the son of Late Tularam Saikia and Late Sadari Saikia.
-He is a former lawyer, a former MLA, a retired professor of Anandaram Dhekial Phookan College of Nagaon, the first Head and the founder of the Department of Economics of the same college, a politician, a Marxist economist, a writer and a social worker.
+He is a former lawyer, a former MLA, a retired professor of Anandaram Dhekial Phookan College of Nagaon, the founder and first Head of the Department of Economics of the same college, a politician, a Marxist economist, a writer and a social worker.
 He is also a former State Secretary of Assam State Committee and a former General Secretary of RCPI.
 Baneswar Saikia is able to read, speak and write in Assamese, English and Bengali.

 He retired from ADP College in 1991.
-In May 2016, ADP College Retired Teachers Forum was formed.
-Professor Baneswar Saikia was elected as the adviser of the association.
+In May 2016, ADP College Retired Teachers' Forum was formed.
+Professor Saikia was elected as the adviser of the association.

 Professor Saikia was a student activist and presently is one of the Central Committee members of the RCPI.
 During his school days, Saikia was influenced by Marxism.
 He started his political career as a students' political activist, as a member of the Assam Provincial Students' Federation (APSF).
 He was also involved in the RCPI-led uprisings in Assam that took place between 1948 and 1952.